A subdivision algebra for a product of two simplices via flow polytopes: Introduction

-The volume of each polytope $\calQ_i$ in Theorem~\ref{thm:subdivision} is given by the number of lattice paths weakly above a path $\nu(i)$ obtained by cyclically shifting $\overline{\nu}$.
-Obtaining a triangulation for a product of simplices by cyclically shifting a path was first considered by Ceballos, Padrol, and Sarmiento in \cite{CPS15}, where they introduce the {\em Dyck path triangulation} of $\Delta_a\times \Delta_a$ and the {\em generalized Dyck path triangulation} of $\Delta_{ka}\times \Delta_a$.
-In \cite{CPS19} they generalize it further to the {\em $\nu$-cyclohedral triangulation} of $\Delta_a\times \Delta_b$.
-In Section~\ref{sec:5}, we show how to obtain these triangulations using the subdivision algebra by reducing $P_\nu$ with a particular reduction order.
+The full-dimensional cells in the simplex-subdivision of $\calF_{\widehat{G}_B(\nu)}$ arise as flow polytopes over graphs generated by cyclic shifting the path $\overline{\nu}$.
+Obtaining subdivisions for a product of simplices by cyclically shifting a path was first considered by Ceballos, Padrol, and Sarmiento in \cite{CPS15}, where they introduce the {\em Dyck path triangulation} of $\Delta_a\times \Delta_a$ and the {\em generalized Dyck path triangulation} of $\Delta_{ka}\times \Delta_a$.
+In \cite{CPS19} they further generalize these triangulations to the {\em $\nu$-cyclohedral triangulation} of $\Delta_a\times \Delta_b$, which is dual to the $\nu$-cyclohedron.
+We conclude the article by showing how to obtain these triangulations using the subdivision algebra.
+Specifically, in Theorem~\ref{thm:lengthReduction} we give a natural reduction order for the polynomial $P_\nu$ which yields the $\nu$-cyclohedral triangulation of $\Delta_a\times \Delta_b$.
+In the special case when $\nu=E^aN^b$, this reduction order was shown in \cite[Theorem 1.3]{BGMY} to be a staircase triangulations of $\Delta_a\times \Delta_b$.

-\begin{restatable}[]{theorem}{lengthReduction} The triangulation of $\calF_{\widetilde{G}_B(\nu)}$ induced by reducing $P_\nu$ in the reduction order $\rho_{\text{len}}$ is a geometric realization of the cyclic $\nu$-Tamari complex. \end{restatable}